 How many times have you hit the trail or road and realized that you forgot to attach the right lights to your bicycle?
+And how do you pick the right bicycle light since you’ll find hundreds of them for sale with price points between $2 and $1,200.
 As a year-round bicycle commuter for almost a decade, I can testify to the importance of ensuring your bicycle is as visible as possible.
 And unlike some bicycle accessories that merely influence the comfort of your ride, having the appropriate bicycle lights can mean the difference between life and death.
 A few quick facts to get your attention:

 - Two people die every day in the US because of bicycle/car accidents.